pixijs/html-text/README.md

 Disadvantages:

+* Unlike `PIXI.Text`, HTMLText rendering will vary slightly between platforms and browsers.
+HTMLText uses SVG/DOM to render text and not Context2D's fillText like `PIXI.Text`.
-* Performance is on-par with `PIXI.Text`, that is to say slow for redrawing
+* Performance and memory usage is on-par with `PIXI.Text` (that is to say, slow and heavy)
-* Only works with browsers that support [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/btoa), e.g., no IE 9 support
+* Only works with browsers that support [`btoa`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/btoa), e.g., no IE 9 support

 ## Install